-behind the scenes at Privilege Disco, Ibiza, Spain
+Behind the scenes at Privilege Disco, Ibiza, Spain

 I spent three summers in Ibiza as a photographer at Privilege disco, taking portraits of hundreds of party goers.
-Now I don’t want sound ungrateful or mean and say the job didn’t satisfy me in a lot of ways, but it’s also true that it let others areas unfulfilled, the more intimate and personal ones.
+Now I don’t want to sound ungrateful or mean and say the job didn’t satisfy me in a lot of ways, but it’s also true that it let it other areas unfulfilled, the more intimate and personal ones.
 I realized that what happened on the dance floor and glamorous podiums had little to do with that was going on backstage.
-The dressing rooms of go-go dancers and drag queens hold a lot more interest than the actual dance floor, filed to brim with coordinately happy people.
+The dressing rooms of go-go dancers and drag queens hold a lot more interest than the actual dance floor, filled to brim with coordinately happy people.

-So I went to the backstage
+So I went backstage